 - NRCM's Community Sustainability Seed Grant exists to support local nonprofits and other community groups in their efforts to reduce waste and improve sustainability in their neighborhoods.
 Previous projects include publicity/signage for waste reduction campaigns, educational documentary screenings, community garden supplies, reusables for economically disadvantaged community members, etc.

-Seed grant applications will be accepted on a rolling basis, and grants are not to exceed $2,000.
+Seed grants are not to exceed $2,000.
 We have limited funds available for projects, so requests will be considered if they meet the following criteria:

 - Relevance to NRCM’s Sustainable Maine Program; initiative must contribute to a sustainable community